mrchristensen/Tweeter/README.md

 The endpoints take the data in the API call and run Lambda Functions.
 The results of the Lambda Functions are then bundled into the API call's response objects.

+Additionally, the feeds are always paginated - meaning we avoid pull excess data while maintaining a smooth user experience.

-The Gateway API can be seen in the [Tweeter-dev-swagger.json](server/src/main/java/edu/byu/cs/tweeter/server/Tweeter-dev-swagger.json).
+The Gateway API can be seen in the [Tweeter-dev-swagger.json](server/src/main/java/edu/byu/cs/tweeter/server/Tweeter-dev-swagger.json) (online tools, such as [editor.swagger.io/](https://editor.swagger.io/) can be useful to view the file).

 ![](documentation/class-documentation/Milestone%203%20Architecture%20Diagram.jpg)